eosfishrocks/hodlong/README.md

 # HODLONG

 > A peer-to-peer hypermedia protocol to make the web faster, safer, and more open based off of webRTC and webtorrent.
-Development contributers include BPFish, Atticlab, 86Syndicate, EosCannon, Eosflytomars, Starteos, and ZbEOSpool.
+Development contributers include BPFish.

 ## Overview